canjs/canjs/docs/can-guides/upgrade/migrating-to-canjs-4.md

 ```

 ### Implicit scope walking

+> ***Note***: If you upgrade to the latest version of CanJS 3 before migrating to 4, you should get the warnings about implicit scope walking.
+It would be a good idea to follow the below advice and fix the warnings before upgrading to CanJS 4.

 In CanJS 3 [can-stache stache] templates would walk up the scope to find variables.For example if you had a template like: